I’ve Realized Computers Are Not For Geeks

 During my high school days, I was involved in several athletic events and I was a member of two school teams.
 I was a star athlete and I also excelled in swimming.
 However, my sporting dreams were shattered by an eye disease, which left me almost blind.
 I started experiencing pain in both eyes and I thought it was just a normal infection.
 However, my problem deteriorated and after several months I was almost blind.

-Doctors offered no hope of ever recovering my eyesight and my shining career as a sportsman was cut short abruptly.
+Doctors offered no hope of ever recovering my eyesight and my shining career as a sportsman was cut short abruptly, which left me completely jittered and nervous about the future.
 I started ‘interacting’ with computers during the early stages of my illness.
 A friend of mine suggested that I could learn about my condition on the internet.
 Consequently, I acquired a laptop and a modem and spent every other minute seeking online solutions for my medical predicament.

 I was amazed at the amount of information that was freely available on the internet and I really appreciated the amount of knowledge one could acquire from the computer.
 However, just when my acquaintance with computers was becoming entrenched, my sight deteriorated and I could not even use a computer.
 Needless to say, I was greatly frustrated.